mck-9061/CATS/README.md

   * Route: Put each system on a new line.
 Alternatively, import from a plain text list of systems, or a CSV from Spansh's FC plotter.
 * Save the settings with the button at the top.
 * Select the starting point: If you're already at a system on the route, select it here.
 Otherwise select "Before first system in route".
 Save again if you've changed this.
-* Click "Run CATS"!
+* Click "Run CATS", then tab to the Elite Dangerous window.
 It should now start to plot jumps.

 ## Support
-A lot of people were DMing me with similar issues, so I've made a Discord server - feel free to join for support, or just come say hi. https://discord.gg/57gHX6GfHy
+Feel free to join for support, or just come say hi. https://discord.gg/57gHX6GfHy Before making a support post, please check the FAQ channel to make sure your question hasn't already been answered.

 ## Traversal system disclaimer
 Use of programs like this is technically against Frontier's TOS.
 While they haven't yet banned people for automating carrier jumps, the developer does not take any responsibility for any actions that could be taken against your account.<br>